 Yamaha CP4 also has 321 additional built-in sounds based on the industry-leading MOTIF synthesizer, including bass, clavinet, organ, and drums.
 There’s a master EQ section on the front with five sliders that conveys the signal.

 There is a Voice Category function using which, you can store your favorite sounds in each category.
-Overall the sound quality is beyond words can explain.
+Overall the sound quality is beyond what words can explain.
 It is simply magnificent.

 Yamaha CP4 comes with two USB ports.
 USB A and B ports for external drives and connects to a computer.
 One port can be used to connect your PC or Mac and the other is for connecting a USB thumb drive to store and exchange files with the keyboard.